RedMotion: Motion Prediction via Redundancy Reduction: Method

-We generate road environment tokens for agents and lanes based on a local road graph (see Figure \ref{fig:model-arch}).
-In this local road graph, the ego agent is in the center and we consider lane nodes within a radius of 50 meters and agent nodes within 25 meters.
-As input for the road environment encoder, we use a list of these tokens sorted by token type, polyline, and distance to the ego agent.
-The road environment encoder learns a semantic embedding for each token type, which is concatenated with the position relative to the ego agent.
-Since local relations are especially important for processing lanes, we use local attention \cite{beltagy2020longformer} layers.
-Compared to classical attention layers, these have a local attention mechanism within a limited window instead of a global attention mechanism.
-In addition to the focus on local relations, this reduces memory requirements and allows us to process long input sequences.
+Our proposed motion prediction model (RedMotion) is a transformer model that builds upon the aforementioned two types of redundancy reduction.
+As input, we generate road environment tokens for agents and lanes based on a local road graph (see Figure \ref{fig:model-arch}).
+In this local road graph, the current agent is in the center and we consider lane nodes within a radius of 50 meters and agent nodes within 25 meters.
+As input for the road environment encoder, we use a list of these tokens sorted by token type, polyline, and distance to the current agent.
+The road environment encoder learns a semantic embedding for each token type, which is concatenated with the position relative to the current agent.
+We learn separate embeddings for static and dynamic agents by using the current speed and the threshold of $\SI{0.0}{\meter/\second}$ for classification.
+In Figure \ref{fig:lane_graph} static vehicles are marked as grey squares and dynamic vehicles as blue squares.

+Figure \ref{tab:emb} shows the vocabulary size (number of individual embeddings), the dimension of individual embeddings, and whether they are learned during training.
+In the road environment encoder, we additionally use a learned linear projection to project the concatenated semantic and positional embedding to the model dimension.

+Since local relations are especially important for processing lanes, we use local windowed attention \citep{beltagy2020longformer} layers.
+Compared to classical attention layers, these have a local attention mechanism within a limited window instead of a global one.
+In addition to the focus on local relations, this reduces memory requirements and allows us to process long input sequences (default: 1200 tokens).
+We use multiple stacked local attention layers in our road environment encoder (see Figure \ref{fig:red-encoder}).
 Correspondingly, the receptive field of each token grows with an increasing number of local attention layers.
-Figure \ref{fig:recept} shows how a polyline-like representation is built up for a traffic lane token.
-For a better illustration, Figure \ref{fig:recept} shows an example of an attention window of 2 tokens per layer, in our model, we use an attention window size of 16 tokens.
-The polyline-like structures built in the local transformer are set in relation to all surrounding tokens in the parallel decoder of RED tokens.
-This is implemented by a global cross-attention mechanism from RED tokens to road env tokens (see Figure \ref{fig:red-encoder}).
+Figure \ref{fig:recept} shows how a polyline-like representation is built up for a traffic lane token (shown as black lines connecting lane nodes).
+For a better illustration, we show an example of an attention window of 2 tokens per layer.
+In our model, we use an attention window size of 16 tokens.
+The polyline-like representations built in the local transformer are set in relation to all surrounding tokens in the parallel decoder of RED tokens (shown as dashed grey lines in Figure \ref{fig:recept}).
+This is implemented by a global cross-attention mechanism from RED tokens to road env tokens (see Figure \ref{fig:model-arch}).
 Thus, global representation can be learned by RED tokens.